stuartsimonsen/Squarespace_website/readme.md

 >I will begin modifying this template into my own when I have time.
 As I progress, this readme will change to outline available features of the template and any other useful information. _- Nathan Paynter_

 For more information about the Squarespace Developer Platform see [developers.squarespace.com](http://developers.squarespace.com).
-For a live example please see [the demo site](https://dawn-demo.nathanpaynter.com).

 ### Usage